eksperimental/get-elixir/README.md

 ## License

 Please read [LICENSE.txt](LICENSE.txt) file.
-The works is unlicensed, so their are in the public domain.
+The works is unlicensed, meaning they are in the public domain.